arjunmat/slack-chat/README.md

 **webCache**

 A few options will be cached in the client for debugging/local testing.
 The values from the localStorage can be retrieved as follows.

+**useUserDetails**

+Set this to true to use the support user's Slack name and image instead of options defaultSysUser and defaultSysImg

 ```javascript
 //load from localStorage